Orange Belt Trail Logo

 Orange Belt Trail

-Pasco County begins a study to build a 37-mile multi-purpose trail from Trinity to Trilby
+Pasco County is studying potential alignments to build a multi-purpose trail from Trinity to Trilby.

 About the project